pyinstaller/pyinstaller/doc/source/Manual.rst

    precompiled boot-loaders are available.
 So the installation is complete now.

-   For other platforms, users should first try to build the
+   For other platforms (Solaris, AIX, etc.), users should first try to build the
    boot-loader:

      cd source